 3.17.2.3 The use of clad steel for specific operational conditions shall be agreed in each particular case.
-3.17.3 Condition of supply.

 3.17.3.1 Plates with stainless steel cladding shall be supplied in as-rolled condition and may be heattreated to ensure the properties of the base metal.
 In this case the corrosion resistance of the cladding metal after heat treatment shall meet the requirements of 3.16.
 The type of heat treatment shall meet the requirements of standards and shall be approved by the Register at the initial survey of the manufacturer.